 FACT: Reglazing is far more cost-effective than replacement.
 Many homeowners do not consider all the aspects of replacing their old bathtubs, sinks or tile.

 - What will I find when I remove my old fixtures?
 Will I find crumbling walls or outdated plumbing that will also have to be replaced?

 - Replacement pieces are inexpensive but what about the high charges for installation?

 - Are there other home improvement projects I could do with the money I would save by not replacing my old fixtures?

 - Not considering these questions can end up costing homeowners far more than they expected, both in time and money.
-Reglazing doesn't disrupt plumbing, walls, floors or your plans for other home improvement projects.
+Reglazing does not disrupt plumbing, walls, floors, or your plans for other home improvement projects.

 What About Liners and Inserts?

 The Good and The Bad....

 - Most liners are durable; however, they will eventually wear out and need to be replaced; and since most liners are glued to the old bathtub when they are installed, getting them out is not an easy task; however, liner removal is possible as you can see in the pictures below.

 - Liners may be the only viable alternative to replacing a bathtub that is severely damaged and beyond the point of repair that reglazing can provide.